AnishaGhosh-14/GitHub-Profile-Viewer/README.md

 * GitHub API: Utilize GitHub API to fetch user and repository data.
 * Pagination: Implemented pagination for the repository list.
 * Code Quality: Maintain clean, modular, and documented code.

+## Navbar Buttons Disclaimer:

+The login and signup buttons in the navbar are solely for UI demonstration purposes and do not have any backend functionality implemented.
+They are included to enhance the visual appearance of the application and simulate the login/signup process.
+Actual login and signup functionality will be implemented in future versions of the application.

+Including this disclaimer helps manage user expectations and provides clarity about the functionality of the UI elements.

 ## Acknowledgement
 We acknowledge the use of Material-UI for UI components and the GitHub API for providing user and repository data.